puppeteer/puppeteer/docs/api/puppeteer.page.setviewport.md

 ## Remarks

-Argument viewport have following properties:

-- `width`: page width in pixels. required

-- `height`: page height in pixels. required

-- `deviceScaleFactor`: Specify device scale factor (can be thought of as DPR).
-Defaults to `1`.

-- `isMobile`: Whether the meta viewport tag is taken into account.
-Defaults to `false`.

-- `hasTouch`: Specifies if viewport supports touch events.
-Defaults to `false`

-- `isLandScape`: Specifies if viewport is in landscape mode.
-Defaults to false.

 NOTE: in certain cases, setting viewport will reload the page in order to set the isMobile or hasTouch properties.

 ## Example